QuTech-Delft/cQASM-spec/README.md

 > JvS: I added `jez`/`jnz` to be used in conjunction with booleans, to support architectures that can only branch based on a previously set boolean register.

-The following alternative syntax may also be used to make the flow easier to comprehend:
+The following alternative syntax may also be used to make classical flow easier to comprehend:

-    if !x     goto label # Equivalent to "jez x, label" if x      goto label # Equivalent to "jne x, label" if x == y goto label # Equivalent to "jeq x, y, label" if x != y goto label # Equivalent to "jne x, y, label" if x > y  goto label # Equivalent to "jgt x, y, label" if x < y  goto label # Equivalent to "jlt x, y, label" if x >= y goto label # Equivalent to "jge x, y, label" if x <= y goto label # Equivalent to "jle x, y, label"
+    if expr goto label  # Equivalent to "jnz expr, label"

+If the topmost expression can is one of those supported directly by one of the jump gates, that gate is used instead of `jnz`.
+The expression is automatically expanded to additional artithmetic gates and temporary resources when necessary during expression synthesis.

 Note that cQASM 2.0 does not support arbitraty expressions here; only expressions that can be statically reduced to one of the above are legal.

-Execution of a subcircuit starts at the first instruction.
-You can start elsewhere by simply using a `jmp` instruction.
+Execution of a subcircuit starts at the first gate.
+You can start elsewhere by simply using a `jmp` gate.
 If an architecture implementation allows the start address to be different from the start of the program, its assembler can just interpret a `jmp` at the start of a subcircuit as the entry point declaration.

 #### Classical subroutines

-The `call` and `ret` instructions allow you to use subroutines:
+The `call` and `ret` gates allow you to use subroutines:

     increment_x:
         add x, 1 -> x